Externalities in Chore Division: Preliminaries

 \section{Preliminaries}

-In intuitive terms, the challenge of allocating a heterogeneous, divisible resource among n agents with each agent influencing other agents' allocations is known as the "problem of cake-cutting with externalities."
+In intuitive terms, the challenge of allocating a heterogeneous, divisible resource among $n$ agents with each agent influencing other agents' allocations is known as the ``problem of cake-cutting with externalities."
 Branzei et al. \cite{Brnzei2013ExternalitiesIC} first proposed the general model for cake cutting with externalities.
-On the other hand, the dual problem of cake-cutting with externalities, also known as chore division with externalities, tries to divide an unwanted resource among n agents in a way that takes into account how each agent's allocation affects the allocations of the other agents.
+On the other hand, the dual problem of cake-cutting with externalities, also known as chore division with externalities, tries to divide an unwanted resource among n agents in a way that takes into account how each agent’s allocation is affected by the allocations of the other agents.